 Let’s start with the overview.
 First, a database of Iowa polling is here.
 In all honesty I think I can say the data in this collection is the best publicly available anywhere.
 It was A LOT of work.
 Please credit me if you use the data.

-1. Fewer than half of the leaders in Iowa 45 days from the Iowa Caucus actually won the Iowa Caucus.
+1. Fewer than half of the leaders in Iowa 45 days from the Iowa caucus actually won caucuses.

 2. Even more importantly, the current polling isn’t very predictive of a candidate’s final result.